The Institute's essay program aligns perfectly with our mission:

-The Mission of the U.S. Naval Institute clearly encourages “…an independent forum for those who dare to read, think, speak, and write in order to advance the professional, literary, and scientific understanding of sea power and other issues critical to national defense”.
-The Institute’s General Prize Essay Contest is an enduring endorsement of that principle, and invites an open, annual forum to discuss the most compelling and forward thinking ideas on issues raised by those wishing to enter the great debate that is the General Prize Essay Contest.
+The Challenge: The U.S. Naval Institute’s mission is to provide “…an independent forum for those who dare to read, think, speak, and write in order to advance the professional, literary, and scientific understanding of sea power and other issues critical to national defense.”
+The General Prize Essay Contest is an enduring endorsement of that principle and invites your participation in this open annual essay contest to discuss the most compelling and forward-thinking ideas.
 There is no restriction on theme.
-This is an acknowledgment that an important component of the Contest is your opinion concerning the most pressing issues, and your approach on the way forward.
+All essays are judged in the blind by the Naval Institute’s Editorial Board composed of serving Sea Service Professionals.